 Leeds Student Medical & The Light Local Care Partnership covers the city centre and student areas of Leeds.
-This LCP is based on the practices populations, so some people are registered at either practice but do not live in the footprint.
+This LCP population are made up by people who are registered at the practices.
+Within this LCP, a substantial number of people do not live in the footprint.

-As a Local Care Partnership, we formed at the end of June 2020, in light of the COVID 19 pandemic, as a forum to share information, knowledge and support each other to best support the people.
-We have never met physically as a group but look forward to being able to do so, hopefully next year.
+As a Local Care Partnership, we formed at the end of June 2020, in light of the COVID 19 pandemic, the initial focus was on the sharing of information, knowledge and support between members and their respective organisations.
+We have never met physically as a group but look forward to being able to do so when safe.

-At present, our partnership is made of Primary Care, Universities, Communities and Third Sector representation.
+At present, our partnership is made of Primary Care, Universities & University Unions, Communities and Third Sector representation, plus a strong presence from elected members.
 This is working well to cover the services and support this population engage with.

 Communication & Engagement

 As a new partnership in its infancy, we have been avidly learning about each other’s remit and sharing knowledge and skills across the piece.
-Each month we have a new host, who explains what they do, and how the partnership can support and be supported by them.
-This has shown a gap in knowledge and communication across the piece which we need to filter into this population, so we can best guide people to the right support at the right time.
+Each month we have a new host, who explains what their organisation does, and how the partnership can support and be supported by them.
+This work has often shown a gap in knowledge and communication between different parts of the health and care system and provided opportunities for inter-sector learning and collaboration.

-With winter approaching and COVID impacting on this population in particular, it is vital we get the right messages out and support each other.
-We are keen to include representation from this population group, and together will be working on how best to engage people to be involved in local influencing of decision making.
+We are keen to include representation from the population of this footprint, and together will be working on how best to engage people to be involved in local influencing of decision making.

-As this footprint also geographically covers the city centre, we know there are many communities who are in need of support, such as the homeless, Refugees & Asylum Seekers, and the LGBT+ community to name a few.
-We have key partner engagement from some city centre-based third sector groups which also work with the Autistic community and Mental Health support.
-Again, as this partnership evolves, we anticipate a focus around these communities of interest to grow and to understand how we better support third sector and community groups who work with these parts of the population.
+We have key partner engagement from some city centre-based third sector groups which also work with the Autistic community, Sex Workers and people who experience Mental Health issues.
+Again, as this partnership evolves, we anticipate a focus around these communities of interest to grow and to understand how we better support third sector and community groups who work with people and communities who experience the greatest health inequalities.

 Local Care Partnership Meetings

-The LCP meets on the first and third Tuesday of every month, 2.30-4 pm via Zoom.
-The first meeting of the month focuses on partners sharing information about them and their service, whilst the other meeting takes on the role of the business meeting to progress priorities and actions.
+The LCP meets on the third Tuesday of every month, 2.30-4 pm via Zoom.
+Meetings strike a balance of partners sharing information about them and their service, whilst progressing priorities and actions.